In business process-management, small businesses with tight budgets have to resort to outsourcing for successful completion of projects.

 But there are possible caveats.

-For instance, I once made the mistake of hiring a tax- accounting firm that didn’t use the same software.
-This meant the firm inflated fees unnecessarily because the accountant didn’t inform me that they would manually entered all data into their system.
-It was very costly until I terminated them.
+For instance, I once made the mistake of hiring a tax-accounting firm that didn’t use the same software.
+This meant the firm inflated fees unnecessarily because the accountant didn’t inform me that they would manually enter all data into their system.
+The CPA firm’s nondisclosure added $1,000 to the tab.
+So, it was unnecessarily costly until I terminated them.
+Later, I learned the firm’s managing partner had a drug-abuse problem.

 Admittedly, as I progressed as a consultant and expanded my practice for my own clients in tax and other financial affairs, I eventually did away with CPAs.
 (See tip No. 3 Administrative.)